informationsoftworks/mihin/mapping_tables/README.md

 labels.
 Historically this data has resided in a series of Excel spreadsheets hosted on a [box.com](https://mihin.box.com/s/2r247jiarfyg524y7oe285eph4tddep3) file share.
-This delivery mechanism makes it challenging to keep the mapping data current and accurate in an operation database for several reasons:
+This delivery mechanism makes it challenging to keep the mapping data current and accurate in an operational database for several reasons:

 1) Data are stored in Excel spreadsheets, requiring an translation layer
 2) As most of the files are 8Mb in size, the entire archive is currently 14Gb, which could require > 1hr to download